Ivinghoe Beacon: Nature

 Ivinghoe Beacon is part of the Ivinghoe Hills Site of Special Scientific Interest and this area forms part of the Chilterns Area of Outstanding Natural Beauty (AONB).

 The chalk grassland supports a range of wildlife.
 A number of wild flower species grow on the Beacon such as rare types of wild orchid and pasque-flower, and these support endangered butterfly species such as the Duke of Burgundy.

 Filming location

 Ivinghoe Beacon's appearance of remoteness, yet relative proximity to the film studios at Pinewood Studios, Elstree and Leavesden, has made it a popular choice as a filming location.
 It has been used as a location for many dramas, especially those produced by ITC in the 1960s.

 The Beacon has been used as a filming location in four Harry Potter films – Harry Potter and the Goblet of Fire, Harry Potter and the Half-Blood Prince, and Harry Potter and the Deathly Hallows – Part 1 and Part 2.
-The Beacon also appeared BBC dramas Killing Eve and The Detectorists whilst also in the 2012 BBC adaptation of Richard II.
+The Beacon also appeared in BBC dramas Killing Eve and The Detectorists whilst also in the 2012 BBC adaptation of Richard II.
 In 2018 film crews shot scenes on Ivinghoe Beacon for the Star Wars movie The Rise of Skywalker.